 board of directors

-One Eighty is conscious of staying true to the organisation’s ethos of supporting young people to develop a public voice and providing a platform from where meaningful sustainable cultural change can be instigated.
+One Eighty is committed to staying true to the organisation’s ethos of supporting young people to develop a public voice and providing a platform from where meaningful sustainable cultural change can be instigated.
 In line with this the organisation has implemented a youth-led Board of Directors.

 Chairperson / coo

-Samantha is a fourth year psychology student at Monash University, who recently completed her thesis on childhood trauma and posttraumatic growth.
+Samantha recently graduated from her fourth year of Psychology (Hons.
+I) at Monash University, where she completed her thesis on childhood trauma and posttraumatic growth.
 She graduated with a Bachelor of Science, majoring in Psychology and the History and Philosophy of Science, from the University of Sydney in 2018.
-She has been involved with One Eighty since its inception in 2017 and is the COO of the organisation.
-She has also recently begun working as an Applied Behaviour Analysis Therapist for young children with Autism Spectrum Disorder.
+She has been involved with One Eighty since its inception in 2017.
+In addition to her role at One Eighty, she works as an Applied Behaviour Analysis Therapist for young children with Autism Spectrum Disorder.

 Chris graduated from Macquarie University with a Commerce degree in International Business and marketing in 2016 and is currently studying Communications (majoring in Social and Political Science) and a Diploma of Language in Mandarin, at UTS.
 He has also worked as a marketing assistant at Fantasea, and a student learning facilitator for UTS.
 Chris understands that young people today are faced with a set of unique and uncharted challenges that stem from age old questions, and believes community support is the best way for all of us to thrive.